 On a national level, McMahon played for the Melbourne Phoenix for 11 seasons, winning 5 championships.
 She then went on to play for the Melbourne Vixens in their inaugural 2008 season and further, won the Trans-Tasman Title with them in 2009.
 Not only did McMahon achieve such success, she was also awarded the Vixens’ MVP for 2009 and 2010.

-Announcing her retirement in August 2013 Sharelle is now a regular on the netball commentary circuit for the Nine Network.
+Following her retirement in 2013, Sharelle is still involved in the netball world, making regular commentary on the Nine Network.

 In 2016, Sharelle was inducted into the SportsAustralia Hall of Fame.